OreoJam/movie_app/README.md

 # Movie App

-This is simple WebApp to study React from Nomadcoders.co.
+This is simple Website to study React from Nomadcoders.co.

 https://oreojam.github.io/movie_app/